rwhitmire/jquery.dateme/README.md

 ## How it works

 Assume you have a form that accepts a user entered date and you are working from the Eastern timezone.
+Of course, this will work from any timezone.

 ``` html
 <input type="text" id="date" name="date" value="1/1/2015">